MopigamesYT/anxietymod/scenes/intro.md

 `clearText()`

 n3: Welcome!
 This is less of a "game," more of an sex story.
-Hope you like having sex, nigga! :3
+Hope you like having sex! :3

 n3: So before we start, how would *you* like to sex?